Land Designations that Contribute to Conservation in B.C.

 Land designations that contribute to conservation are spatially-defined areas established through legislation or purchased for the protection of nature and cultural values, the conservation of biological diversity and ecosystem services and the management of natural resources.
 For example, conservation land designations include areas established as parks, areas identified to protect species at risk or cultural heritage, and areas that are identified to manage the balance of nature conservation and economic opportunities.
 This indicator reports on the status of land designations that are intended to contribute to conservation in British Columbia.

 - Land designations that contribute to conservation are summarized in three categories: Protected Lands, Resource Exclusion Areas and Spatially Managed Areas.
 The three categories span a considerable range in contribution to conservation, with variation in purpose, scope and strength—with respect to intended conservation outcomes—and length of the term of the designations.
+NOTE: These categories are intended to be treated independently and the percentages of area designated should not be summed across categories.

 - Protected Lands—covering 15.4% of British Columbia—includes all Parks & Protected Areas (15.0%) and Other Protected Lands (0.4%) with the primary purpose of the long-term conservation of nature and cultural values.